-Public Interest Disclosures (PID) Requirements arising from employment arrangements Form of annual reports - PIDA s31, PIDR c4, TC 15/07 ARSBA s15(1) ARSBA c14 Separately report on: PIDs made by public officials in performing their day to day functions as public officials PIDs not covered above that are made under a statutory or other legal obligation All other PIDs For each PID, a public authority should disclose the following information: Number of public officials who have made a PID to the public authority Number of PIDs received by the public authority in total and the number of PIDs received by the public authority relating to each of the following: corrupt conduct maladministration. serious and substantial waste of public or local government money government information contraventions local government pecuniary interest contraventions Number of PIDs finalised Whether the public authority has a PID policy in place Actions taken to ensure staff awareness responsibilities under s6E(1)(b) of the PIDA have been met.
-Additional requirements, where statutory body receives personnel services from a Department or special purpose service entity refer section 4 of TC15-07 Material information reported Logical sequence Appropriate layout Page 50 Page 47 Yes generally Clear readable text Appropriate captions for charts, diagrams, or photos Index and table of contents to assist identifying reporting requirements Submission of annual report to appropriate Minister ARSBA s10 PM2013- 09 Not later than four months after year end Appropriate Ministers can decide whether their statutory bodies submit annual reports to that Minister in printed or electronic form.
+Public Interest Disclosures (PID) PIDA s31, PIDR c4, PIDs made by public officials in performing their day to day functions as public officials PIDs not covered above that are made under a statutory or other legal obligation All other PIDs For each PID, a public authority should disclose the following information: Number of public officials who have made a PID to the public authority Number of PIDs received by the public authority in total and the number of PIDs received by the public authority relating to each of the following: corrupt conduct maladministration. serious and substantial waste of public or local government money government information contraventions local government pecuniary interest contraventions Number of PIDs finalised Whether the public authority has a PID policy in place Actions taken to ensure staff awareness responsibilities under s6E(1)(b) of the PIDA have been met.
+Page 47 Requirements arising from employment arrangements TC 15/07 ARSBA s15(1) Additional requirements, where statutory body receives personnel services from a Department or special purpose service entity refer section 4 of TC15-07 Page 44 Form of annual reports - generally ARSBA c14 Material information reported Logical sequence Appropriate layout Clear readable text Appropriate captions for charts, diagrams, or photos Index and table of contents to assist identifying reporting requirements Yes Submission of annual report to appropriate Minister ARSBA s10 PM2013- 09 Not later than four months after year end Appropriate Ministers can decide whether their statutory bodies submit annual reports to that Minister in printed or electronic form.
 Yes Submission of annual report to the Treasurer ARSBA s10 PM2013- 09 Submit an electronic copy of annual report to the Treasurer annualreport@treasurer.nsw.gov.au at the same time it is submitted to the appropriate Minister Yes Presentation of annual report to Parliament ARSBA s11 The appropriate Minister must present a printed copy of a statutory body's annual report to each House of Parliament.
 To permit that Minister to meet this requirement, each statutory body must submit two printed copies of its annual report to that Minister.
 The appropriate Minister must present that report within one month of receipt If late, statement by Minister Yes Annual report size ARSBA c15(1) Size - ISO A4 Yes

-Printing and distribution requirements PC 00-68; PM 00-15 PM 2013-09 All production costs must be kept to a minimum by: • Limiting content to recording performance and meeting statutory obligations • Printing hard copies in house in black and white • Not including unnecessary pictures and illustrations • Eliminating external production costs Electronic copies of annual reports are to be sent to: • State Records (upload to OpenGov NSW) • National Library of Australia • UWS Library • State Library • Parliamentary Library Yes Public availability of annual reports ARSBA s12; ARSBA c16 TC15-19 PM 2013- 09 A copy of the annual report must be made publicly available on the statutory body's website (or other relevant website) as soon as practicable after the hard copy report is presented to Parliament A copy of the annual report must also be made available to Parliament in electronic form as soon as practicable after the hard copy report is presented to Parliament Available to others if required by the Treasurer Yes
+Printing and distribution requirements PC 00-68; PM 00-15 PM 2013- 09 All production costs must be kept to a minimum by: Limiting content to recording performance and meeting statutory obligations Printing hard copies in house in black and white Not including unnecessary pictures and illustrations Eliminating external production costs Electronic copies of annual reports are to be sent to: State Records (upload to OpenGov NSW) National Library of Australia UWS Library State Library Parliamentary Library Yes Public availability of annual reports ARSBA s12; ARSBA c16 TC15-19 PM 2013-09 A copy of the annual report must be made publicly available on the statutory body's website (or other relevant website) as soon as practicable after the hard copy report is presented to Parliament A copy of the annual report must also be made available to Parliament in electronic form as soon as practicable after the hard copy report is presented to Parliament Available to others if required by the Treasurer Yes